TanviNulkar/Tanvi-BlueStamp-Portfolio/index.md

 The project I chose to build this summer at BlueStamp is the self drving, or autonomous car.
-The slef driving car is a vehicle that is able to nevigate through a course with no human intervention. the end result car should be able to detect and navigate around crosswalks, moving objects, static objects, other vehicles, as well as stay in the lane.
-For my first milestone, I completed the construction of the car as well as the basic wiring.
-By connecting the motors to the arduino using the L9110 module and breadboard, I provided power through the battery allowing for the motors to move.
-This transfers to that the car is able to move forward, albeit with little controll.
-Next, I will work on getting the motors to move through code and attach sensors to allow for more control and autonomy of the car.
+The self driving carm project,  is a robot that is able to nevigate through a course with no human intervention. the end result car should be able to detect and navigate around crosswalks, moving objects, static objects, vehicles, as well as stay in the correct lane.
+For my first milestone, I have constructed a basic circuit on the drive base that allows the robot car to move forward continously.
+From a technical standpoint, the circiuit works from power provided by the 9v battery that is then directed to the arduino and distributed to the motors.
+Because of this, the car is moving continuously in a straight plane with no stoping point or directional change.
+Some challenges I faced in the construction so far are having to restart due to not having the correct instruction manual, and reciving motors that did not have the same base speed.
+I eventually plan to fix this imbalance in milestone 2, along with adding directional commands using the line tracking and object deteciting sensors.

 <!--For your first milestone, describe what your project is and how you plan to build it.
 You can include:
 - An explanation about the different components of your project and how they will all integrate together